All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Weight Regain Is So Common

-It is tempting to view weight regain after stopping semaglutide as a failure, but it is really biology working as designed.
+It's tempting to view weight regain after stopping semaglutide as a failure, but it's really biology working as designed.
 Obesity is increasingly understood as a chronic disease involving hormonal dysregulation, genetic predisposition, and neurological reward pathway differences.
-Semaglutide treats the underlying biology while you are taking it, much like blood pressure medication treats hypertension while you are taking it.
+Semaglutide treats the underlying biology while you're taking it, much like blood pressure medication treats hypertension while you're taking it.
+For a complete cost breakdown, see our compare GLP-1 providers.

 Nobody is surprised when blood pressure rises after stopping antihypertensive medication.
 The same logic applies here.
 Semaglutide addresses the hormonal and neurological drivers of overeating.
 When you remove the treatment, the drivers return.